zuzk/suzpack/README.md

 -Quieter sounds.
 Nether portals, villagers, dispensers, and pistons are all less annoying and quieter.

+-Animated ores and lights

+-Old damage sound

+-Smaller cursor

+-Smooth fonts in vanilla and even better ones in optifine

+-Dyes that don't just look like lose powder

--Much much more that I don't want to type cause it's 2 am and I just got some really bad news lol.
+-Many more that I don't want to type cause it's 2 am.